Feralgorithms/sigma-gmaps-scrapper/README.md

-# 🚀 Sigma GMaps Scrapper
+# 🚀 Sigma GMaps Scraper

 A desktop Google Maps scraper built with **Puppeteer + Electron**.
 Easily scrape business data from Google Maps and export it in CSV/JSON.